teuton-software/teuton/docs/learn/example-02-configfile.md

 * `foo/config.yaml` config file.

 **Using cname param:**
-But it's posible run `teuton run --cname=rock foo`, and this will search for:
+But it's posible run `teuton run --cname=rock foo`, and choose diferent config file into projet folder:
 * `foo/start.rb` test file and
 * `foo/rock.yaml` config file.

 `cname` param searchs YAML config file into the same project folder.

 **Using cpath param:**
-An also, it's posible run `teuton run --cpath=/home/david/startwars.yaml foo`, and this will search for:
+An also, it's posible run `teuton run --cpath=/home/david/startwars.yaml foo`, and choose config file using its absolute path:
 * `foo/start.rb` test file and
 * `/home/david/starwars.yaml` config file.

-`cpath` param use YAML config file, from the specified path.
+`cpath` param selects YAML config file, from the specified path.

 **Using diferent main rb name:**
 When you run `teuton run foo/mazingerz.rb`, this will search for: